HOME HISTORY EVENTS JOIN CONTACT QUARTERMASTER ABOUT TODAY'S 1MR

 4 October 1777 Germantown, PA

-1777-1778 Winter Encampment Smallwood and the Marylanders spent the winter in Wilmington, DE, and rejoined Washington in June 1778.
-(Washington and main army encamped at Valley Forge 19 December 1777 – 20 June 1778)
+1777-1778 Winter Encampment Wilmington, DE.
+Smallwood and the Marylanders spent the winter in Wilmington, DE.
+The First Maryland rejoined Washington and the main army in June 1778 at Valley Forge.
+(Washington and main army encamped at Valley Forge 19 December 1777 thru 20 June 1778)

 28 June 1778 Battle of Monmouth Courthouse, NJ